MendenLab/DT-GPT/README.md

 ## Data

 Due to license restrictions, each dataset needs to be accessed from the respective organisation.
-In case of any specific data preprocessing questions, please reach out to [nikita.makarov@roche.com](nikita.makarov@roche.com) or [michael.menden@unimelb.edu.au](michael.menden@unimelb.edu.au).
+In case of any specific data preprocessing questions that are not clear from the code, please reach out to [nikita.makarov@roche.com](nikita.makarov@roche.com) or [michael.menden@unimelb.edu.au](michael.menden@unimelb.edu.au).
+Additionally, we use the custom R library `FlatironTimeSeries` for preprocessing the Flatiron data, please reach out to us in case you need access to it.

+The data preprocessing scripts are located in their respective dataset folders under `1_data`, with each indication having its own README.
+Please note, that you will need to adjust the paths in the scripts to your specific system setup.

 ## Citation